Decysif/website/content/en/_index.md

   Project DéCySif is the crucible for the improvement of all these tools and aims at guaranteeing convergence towards an optimal solution for the safety and security of embedded systems. "
+  img:
+    src: "images/Organisation-outils.png"
+    alt: "An image that shows the connections between the tools developed by the actors of the DéCySif project.
+In the center, we see the Why3 platform, and on the left side, the languages (Creusot, SPARK, TIS Analyzer) and the Alt-Ergo prover on the right side."

 coordinator:
   sectiontitle: "Coordinator"